Can I Change Homeowners Insurance After Closing in Florida?

 If you can’t find your closing documents, don’t worry.
 Try these steps:

-- Check with Your Lender: Your mortgage lender likely has copies of your closing documents.
+- Check With Your Lender: Your mortgage lender probably keeps a record of your closing documents.

-- Contact Your Title Company: They might have records of your closing papers.
+- Getting in Touch With Your Title Company: Your title company may have records of your closing documents.

 These documents are helpful in managing your homeowners insurance effectively.